docQodly/docs/docs/studio/roles/dataAccessRestrictions.md

 title: Overview
 ---

-`Data Access Restrictions` establish a foundation by focusing on fundamental principles and tactics used to limit and manage access to sensitive data.
-In contrast, `Role-Based Access Control (RBAC)` delves into a comprehensive security model that assigns roles and privileges to users, orchestrating a controlled environment for accessing essential resources.
-Together, these concepts create a robust system, ensuring data security and controlled user interactions.
+In the realm of data security and access control, two fundamental concepts are essential: `Data Access Restrictions` and `Role-Based Access Control (RBAC)`.
+Together, they form a robust system that ensures data security and controlled user interactions.

 ## Data Access Restrictions

-**Data Access Restrictions** are fundamental to safeguarding sensitive data's confidentiality, integrity, and availability.
-The implementation of Data Access Restrictions in Qodly provides numerous benefits:
+**Data Access Restrictions** are foundational to safeguarding the confidentiality, integrity, and availability of sensitive data.
+Implementing data access restrictions provides numerous benefits:

-- **Enhanced Security**: Limits data access to authorized individuals, reducing the risk of unauthorized data breaches.
+- **Enhanced Security**: Limits data access to authorized individuals, minimizing the risk of unauthorized access and data breaches.
 - **Compliance**: Ensures adherence to industry regulations and data protection laws.
 - **Customization**: Enables a tailored user experience based on roles and privilege levels.
-- **Auditability**: Facilitates tracking and monitoring of user interactions with sensitive data for security analysis.
+- **Auditability**: Facilitates tracking and monitoring of user interactions with sensitive data to support security audits and analyses.

 ## Role-Based Access Control (RBAC)

-**Role-Based Access Control** (RBAC) is a core security model in Qodly, ensuring controlled and secure resource access.
-The implementation of RBAC in Qodly provides several benefits:
+**Role-Based Access Control (RBAC)** is a core security model that assigns roles and privileges to users, orchestrating a controlled environment for accessing essential resources.
+Implementing RBAC provides several benefits:

-- **Granular Access Control**: Fine-grained control over user access to resources.
+- **Granular Access Control**: Offers fine-grained control over user access to resources.
-- **Simplified Management**: Streamlined access management through role assignments.
+- **Simplified Management**: Streamlines access management through role assignments.
-- **Security and Compliance**: Enforces security policies and complies with data protection regulations.
+- **Security and Compliance**: Enforces security policies and ensures compliance with data protection regulations.
 - **Scalability**: Efficiently scales as the application grows by adding new roles and adjusting privilege assignments.

 ## Key Concepts

-### ORDA Concepts
+### Object-Relational Data Access (ORDA)

 Central to Qodly's data manipulation are the principles of Object-Relational Data Access (ORDA).
 Data organization revolves around the DataStore and DataClasses, which serve as pivotal resources.
 ORDA introduces attributes and functions within classes, streamlining the data management process.

 ### Resources

-Qodly encompasses a range of resources including the DataStore, DataClasses, Attributes, and Functions.
-Each of these resources has the potential for linked privileges that govern permissible actions.
+Qodly encompasses a range of resources, including the DataStore, DataClasses, Attributes, and Functions.
+Each of these resources can have linked privileges that govern permissible actions.

 |Resource           |Description|
 |---------------------|---|